 There’s another cost of children, one which can only be borne by women: physically producing them.
 In the UK, until midway through the twentieth century, giving birth meant roughly a one in two hundred chance of death.
 Although today’s mortality rate is – miraculously! – nearly a hundred times lower, giving birth in a developed country still carries more risk to life than many extreme sports, and globally remains one of the leading killers of reproductive-aged women.

 And there’s not just death to worry about.
 Even with good medical care, serious and lasting health consequences from pregnancy are shockingly common.
 Nine in ten women who deliver a baby vaginally will suffer genital injuries, and at least six percent sustain damage that requires surgical reconstruction and can carry life-changing consequences.
 A third experience incontinence.
-Half of women have some degree of organ prolapse after menopause, for which previous pregnancies are an exacerbating factor.
+One in ten women have some degree of organ prolapse after the age of fifty , for which previous pregnancies are an exacerbating factor.
 Diabetes is a relatively common pregnancy complication, and in a small proportion of cases it persists longer term.
 Other common changes to the body are more benign but no less permanent, from weight gain to varicose veins and even increased shoe size.
 Having children is not free: it is something women physically pay for.

 At a fundamental level, building a new person from scratch requires a massive decrease in entropy, so by definition requires work to be done by the mother’s body, which means more calories have to be taken in.
 Specific nutrients and minerals are also needed as raw materials.
 These must be either supplied by the mother’s diet – which explains pregnancy cravings for oddly specific foods, or non-food substances like soap or clay – or requisitioned from her own body.
 During pregnancy, a woman’s bone density drops by up to ten percent, as her calcium reserves are depleted by the demands of a growing foetus and subsequent breastfeeding.